 - to help create innovative and dynamic licensing structures that encourage the development of legitimate online music services

-The CRM Directive requires each member state to nominate a National Competent Authority (NCA) which will be responsible for monitoring and enforcing compliance with the Directive’s provisions.
+The CRM Regulations designate a National Competent Authority (NCA) which is responsible for monitoring and enforcing compliance with the Regulations’ provisions.
 The NCA functions in the UK will be undertaken through a unit in the Intellectual Property Office (IPO).
 For more information please visit how the IPO regulates licensing bodies.

 Copyright works can come in a number of different forms, for example books, newspapers, pictures or music.
 There is usually one CMO per sector which may be able to offer a collective licence.